Debi Lewis

 #resistance

-It’s John Lewis’ birthday, and since I’m tra It’s John Lewis’ birthday, and since I’m traveling today, my small, good trouble is wearing this shirt (from journalist @jessicavalenti) all day. #AbortionIsHealthCare
+It’s John Lewis’ birthday, and since I’m traveling It’s John Lewis’ birthday, and since I’m traveling today, my small, good trouble is wearing this shirt (from journalist @jessicavalenti) all day. #AbortionIsHealthCare

 For you, get involved at the state level and pay attention to which providers are getting Medicaid funds and which are not — because “why” is an active question now.